ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 case of ingredient algorithms `Sigma_1.Sign` and `Sigma_2.Sign` where the hybrid signature is computed as a concatenation `(sig_1, sig_2)`, where `sig_1 = Sigma_1.Sign(hybridAlgID, m)` and `sig_2 = Sigma_2.Sign(hybridAlgID, m)`.
 In
-this case, separation and delivery of a new message `m^* = (hybridAlgID, m)` along with signature `sig_1` and `Sigma_1.pk` could allow for correct verification and the hybrid artifact is embedded in the message instead of the signature (identifiable through further investigation but the signature verification itself would not fail).
+this case, a new message `m' = (hybridAlgID, m)` along with signature `sig_1` and `Sigma_1.pk`, with the hybrid artifact embedded in the message instead of the signature, could be correctly verified.
+The separation would be identifiable through further investigation but the signature verification itself would not fail.
 Thus, this case shows WNS (assuming the verification algorithm is defined accordingly) but not SNS.

 Some work [I-D.ounsworth-pq-composite-sigs] has looked at reliance on the public